Accreditation valid until: 28. 11. 2028

 These will consist of a pair of questions, one of which will be from preclinical and theoretical disciplines and one from clinical disciplines.

-A student can register for the state doctoral examination if he / she has fulfilled the above-mentioned obligations of the 1st–3rd year (full-time form) resp.
+A student can register for the SDE if he/she has fulfilled the above-mentioned obligations of the 1st–3rd year (full-time form) resp.
 1s–4th year (combined form).

 Publication activity requirements

 1st year of study: writing a review article in a peer-reviewed journal and sending it for publication (the student is the first author).
 In this way, the student demonstrates the ability to study professional literature and synthesize the acquired knowledge and process it in a comprehensible way.
 In case of non-fulfilment, the study will be completed at the end of the 1st year.